14 Things to Do in Detroit: A Motor City Guide

 MGM Grand Detroit Casino

 You must check out the MGM Detroit Grand if you like to gamble.
 I heard that Detroit has a few casinos, but I didn’t know that the MGM would be one of them.
-This casino had me feeling like I was in Las Vegas.
+This casino made me feel like I was in Las Vegas.
 The MGM Grand had a lot of machines to play with and a couple of bars & restaurants to choose from.
 It’s one of several casinos in the Detroit area.

 Eastern Market